Get our best Blogs on Wi-Fi & Security delivered to your inbox twice a month.

 Subscribe to Our Blog

-“How can we be sure that our wireless system will last for 3-4 years?”
-That’s a question I received this week from and IT Director of charter school.
+“How can we be sure that our campus wireless network will last for 3-4 years?”
+That’s a question I received this week from and IT Director of a charter school.
 It was the same question the technology committee had asked him a few days before.

 At SecurEdge, we’ve installed hundreds of WLANs in schools so we’ve seen a lot.
-Here are some tips we recommend you use as you plan your school.
-Welcome to School Wireless Network Design 2.0, these are the new standards:
+Here are some tips we recommend you use as you plan your school wireless network.
+Here are the new standards in campus wifi design.

 3) Incorporate Role Based Access Control - Students, Teachers, and Staff need active directory accounts….even if they are using iPads.
 Your directory should create groups of users (Faculty, Students, Administrative, etc.).
 Your wireless system should integrate with your directory and allow the users to use that directory name and password to log in.
 Students are allowed a student role internally and online, teachers are allowed a different set of services.
 You get the idea, you need to know who is connecting so that you can provide access only to what they need.